fversnel/fversnel.github.io/_posts/2018-04-09-book-review-agile.markdown

 about, accomodate, and design for change rather than designing the code such that it's good enough for one particular story.

-I definitely recommond reading this to people involved in software development, not just programmers.
+I definitely recommend people involved in software development, not just programmers, to read this book.